What is the Hierarchy of Controls?

 How to Address the Hierarchy of Controls in Your Organization

-Most organizations a significant PHS budget on the bottom tier of the hierarchy (Individual Coping).
-The goal is to design a workplace where employees don't need to be "super-resilient" just to survive their Monday morning by integrating a PHS Management System into your daily operations.
+Most organizations spend a significant PHS budget on the bottom tier of the hierarchy (Individual Coping).
+The goal is to design a workplace where employees don't need to be super-resilient just to survive their Monday morning by integrating a PHS Management System into your daily operations.

 iMindify Services